joaks1/PyMsBayes/doc/source/tutorials/multiple-model-analysis.rst

 Model-averaged results
 ----------------------

-In addition to the results of the analyses under both models, there is also results in the |output-dir|\ ``/d1/m12-combined`` directory that are averaged over both models.
+In addition to the results of the analyses under both models, there are also results in the |output-dir|\ ``/d1/m12-combined`` directory that are averaged over both models.
-This kind of model averaged results were encouraged by :cite:`Hickerson2013`, however, :cite:`Oaks2014reply` found such model-averaged analyses to perform quite poorly.
+This kind of model-averaging analysis was encouraged by :cite:`Hickerson2013`, however, :cite:`Oaks2014reply` found such model-averaged analyses to perform quite poorly.
 Nonetheless, the option is yours to explore these types of model-averaging analyses.

-Rather than summarize and plot the results of this very short example multi-model analysis, let's go ahead and look at some provided output from the same analysis run for many more samples from the prior models.
+Rather than summarize and plot the results of this very short example multi-model analysis, let's go ahead and look at some output from the same analysis run for many more samples from the priors.

 Output from a longer analysis
 =============================